fengxia41103/myblog/content/workspace/odoo/loading.md

 path and builds a _map_ in memory before dev server starts responding to request.
 Intuitively I suspected such loading practice is causing an unnecessary delay.
-This aggravates further when ODOO server becomes completely unusable if any of the module chokes during this loading process.
+This aggravates further when ODOO server becomes completly unusable if any of the module chokes during this loading process.
 But this is too common a scenario during development.
 One consequence of this is that debugging becomes difficult.
 Often enough ODOO doesn't yield useful trace track to help